-Cadre-wise Break up of Employees trained during the period 1.4.2015 to 31.03.2016 areas undeer-
+Cadre-wise Break up of Employees trained during the period 1.4.2016 to 31.03.2017 areas under-

 |Cadre ||No. of Prog ||Training Days ||Employees Trained |

-|Total ||230 ||829 ||5970 |
+|Total ||230 ||741 ||5287 |

 3.3 Technology Initiatives

-3. Latest ISO 27001:2013 Certification secured by the Bank for its four IT Divisionsthereby continuing the Quality ISMS (Information Security ManagementSystem) in our Bank.
+3. ISO 27001:2013 Re-Certification achieved by the bank during September 2016 for its4 IT Divisions thereby continuing the Quality ISMS (Information Security ManagementSystem) in our Bank.

 Bank has collaborated with VISA for International Debit Cards and with NPCI for RupayDebit Cards.
-Bank has commenced issue of Rupay Platinum Cards from 28/03/2016.
-As on31/03/2016 the total card base of the Bank stood at 64.54 Lakhs which includes 1.11 Lakh Rupay PlatinumChip cards.
+Bank has commenced issue of Rupay Platinum Cards.
+As on 31/03/2017 the totalATM card base of the Bank stood at 64.54 Lakhs which includes 1.11 Lakh Rupay PlatinumChip cards.

 Various facilities are being provided through our Internet Banking platform forfacilitating online payment of taxes utility bill payments online shopping/e-commercerailway reservation LIC premium payment e-SBTR etc and facility for viewing tax creditstatement 26AS and Demat account with the Bank.

 Bank has robust Information Security Management System (ISMS) framework in place.
-Itsinformation security policy statement being: "Bank of Maharashtra is committed toprotect and safeguard the critical information of all stakeholders in order to ensuresecure business operations.
+Itsinformation security policy statement being: "Bank of Maharashtra is committed toprotect and safeguard the critical information of all stakeholders in order to ensuresecure business operations''.
 Bank has also implemented major security initiativesrecommended by Gopalakrishna Committee for internal and external customers.

 Bank is handling the e-Payments of State Government Taxes of Maharashtra KarnatakaTamil Nadu Madhya Pradesh & Rajasthan States.